Hi, I'm Guy Spier

 • People Love Dead Jews by Dara Horn

-• The Perfect Weapon: War, Sabotage and Fear in the Cyber Age by David E. Sanger
+• The Perfect Weapon by David E. Sanger

 • Who by Fire by Matti Friedman